 So, to shed some light, on the topic of AI jobs, and considerations for those thinking of applying, I’m delighted to welcome a new guest blogger.

-Bente Busch works as chief advisor, on AI and Data Intelligence, in EVRY.
+Bente Busch works as a chief advisor, on AI and Data Intelligence, in EVRY.
 A leading Nordic technology company.
-So, she is well placed to inform us on the opportunities & pitfalls AI jobs bring.
+So, she is well placed to inform us of the opportunities & pitfalls AI jobs bring.
 Over to Bente to inform this debate…

 AI jobs are coming to a business near you

 In the coming years, we will see massive recruitment within AI.
 Whether you are a graduate, or have some years of experience and consider a career change, these are exciting times.
 However, some jobs will not have the proper conditions to succeed.
 Here are 5 warning signs.

 Artificial Intelligence, or popularly called AI, is one of the significant technology hypes these days.
 The news is filled with physical and digital robots which are becoming tremendously advanced.
 You’ve probably seen, machines beating humans in complex board games or massive robots doing the somersault.

 Robots and AI will replace as much as 50% of the jobs we have today within 10-20 years.
 This may sound gloomy, but many jobs will come into being.
 These involve technical programming of artificial intelligence, as well as supporting roles like sales, marketing, product development, designers, and managers.
 Regardless of your background, you may land a job related to AI.

 However, there are some positions you should avoid.
 Here are some rules to spot AI jobs to avoid:

 Your new boss cannot explain what AI is (the 1-minute-test)